Bonecutter donation assists Kiwanis with books for kids - Morrow County Sentinel

 The Rockewell and Krista Bonecutters monthly Charitable Giving Campaign recently donated $1,000 toward that effort.

 “The imagination library is a fantastic program that gets children excited about reading and a jump-start to early education.
-Our trust is honored to donate funds to help bring this program to Morrow County.
-Special thanks to Dolly Parton and the local Kiwanis club for making this happen,” Krista said.
+Our trust is honored to donate funds to help bring this program to Morrow County,” Krista said.

+“Special thanks to Dolly Parton and the local Kiwanis club for making this happen.”

 Helping children is a core mission of all Kiwanis Clubs.
 There are about 600,000 members internationally.